libretro/libretro-database/README.md

 # Libretro Database

 The github repository for databases used by RetroArch.

-## Overview

-The database repository contains several different kinds of files:
+The repository contains several different kinds of files:

 - __Game information database files__.
-  - `.dat` constituent files from many (sometimes-overlapping) sources and across many categories of metadata.
+  - __`.dat`__ constituent files from many [sources](#sources) and across many categories of metadata.
+Alternative additional sources can be easily added and maintained in a self-contained constituent.
+Some `.dat` files may overlap partly or completely in the games they cover (see [precedence](#precedence)), while some `.dat` files cover an exclusive niche of games.
-  - `.rdb` files used by RetroArch, compiled and amalgmated from the `.dat` files.
+  - __`.rdb`__ files used by RetroArch, compiled and amalgmated from the `.dat` files.
 [RetroArch Database format](https://github.com/libretro/RetroArch/tree/68b3e5d8e02aff753e01a1f6f8969891910b2e0b/libretro-db#readme) (_no relation to Redis .RDB files_) accomodates RetroArch's [wide range of hardware/OS compatibility](https://www.retroarch.com/index.php?page=platforms).
 - __Cheat code `.cht` files__.
 These are game-specific, remain in plain text, and are used as-is by RetroArch.
-The repository contains one unitary folder per system, unlike `.dat` files there is no amalgamation process.
+The repository contains one unitary folder for each system, unlike the multifaceted storage of dat files.
-- __Admin/management__ scripts and files.
+- __Admin/management scripts__ and files.

 ### RetroArch's Usage of the Database